-Wisconsin's DUI laws (or OWI for "operating while intoxicated" as it's more commonly referred to in Wisconsin) can be complicated and confusing, especially under the stress of a recent charge.
+Wisconsin's driving under the influence laws (DUI) (or OWI for "operating while intoxicated" as it's more commonly referred to in Wisconsin) can be complicated and confusing, especially under the stress of a recent charge.

 To make these laws simple and straightforward, we've broken down the common DUI laws in Wisconsin in plain language below, along with the potential penalties associated with them.

 If you or a loved one has been charged a DUI/OWI-related charge in Wisconsin, it's critical to contact an experienced attorney as soon as possible to explain the specific circumstances of your situation and get expert help.

 Wisconsin's DUI Laws

 Under Wisconsin law, you may be considered to be operating while under the influence of an intoxicant if you are operating a motor vehicle with a blood alcohol concentration (BAC) of 0.08 percent or more, or are impaired as a result of ingesting controlled substances.

 However, even if your BAC is under 0.08 percent, you may still be considered to be under the influence if police observe your driving and judge it to be affected by drugs or alcohol.

 Receiving a DUI charge can be an intimidating, stressful experience with serious consequences.
 Both first-time offenders and repeat offenders face mandatory fines and penalties if convicted and put their employment prospects, housing, and personal credit in jeopardy.
 Additionally, there are a host of related offenses that may also be implicated if you are charged with an OWI in Wisconsin.